wuwuz/P2PNetwork/README.md

 3. `ip_geo.py`: reads ip from `ip_res.csv`, converts them to geolocation.
 4. `geolocation.txt`: geolocation input, used by sim.cpp
 5. `tree_struct.txt`: tree structure created by the simulation experiment
+6. `coordinate.h`: the implementation of vivaldi algorithm
+7. `coordinate_test.cpp`: test code for the vivaldi algorithm